 When the book, Born to Run, came out, many athletes opted for a more minimal shoe.
 For a while, it was the trendiest thing a runner could do.
 If you haven’t read Born to Run, I highly suggest it.
-While it is extremely convincing to run barefoot, the reality is many athletes will not benefit from using a minimalist shoe.
+While it is compelling to run barefoot, the reality is many athletes will not benefit from using a minimalist shoe.
+Every person has a different running gait, and that’s why there are so many different running shoes.

-Thinking out loud, some people (myself included), are injury prone and need a higher cushion shoe.
+Some people (myself included), are injury prone and need a higher cushion shoe.
+For me, I need cushion where my foot strikes the ground, or I’m more susceptible to strain my plantar fascia or end up with a stress fracture.
 Our ancestors did not run barefoot down busy streets and paved roads.
 They also never wore shoes, so it wasn’t as if they took them off to go for a run.

 While yes, I’ve run in minimalist shoes, I cannot train in minimalist shoes.
-Personally, it’s a risk factor that causes bone fractures which I’ve learned the hard way.
+Personally, it’s a risk factor that causes bone fractures, which I’ve learned the hard way.
+For some, they prefer the natural feeling and natural running.
+That is the beauty of running; everyone can run a different way,

 I will generally race in flats or a minimal shoe.
 Will I train and do distance running in a minimalist shoe?
 No. Each to their own and minimalist shoes do work for many athletes.